qiqvo/LongNums/BUILD_GUIDE.md

 2. Test both CMake and Makefile builds
 3. Ensure the program compiles without errors
 4. Address any new compiler warnings
+5. Add tests to the `tests/` directory for new features

 ## License